 - Design briefs MUST be submitted in Portable Document Format (.PDF).
 Teams shall ensure the submitted final brief can be read using Adobe Reader (10.0 or newer) and that it matches your original document.
 A PDF version of the completed design brief template must be e-mailed to: Arizona MESA, Head Judge at azmesa@email.arizona.edu.
-Check the MESA USA national website at mesausa.org for further information.
 Design Briefs submitted in a format other than PDF will be assessed at 10-point penalty.
-No exceptions. - Design Brief must be submitted via e-mail to Arizona MESA on or before 5:00 pm, Wednesday, April 7, 2021.
+No exceptions. - Design Brief must be submitted via e-mail to Arizona MESA on or before 5:00 pm, Wednesday, April 19, 2023.
 The design briefs will be judged and scored prior to MESA Day. - Design Briefs shall be e-mailed to: Arizona MESA, Head Judge at azmesa@email.arizona.edu. - Design Briefs received after 5:00 pm will be assessed automatic 10 point deduction.